TanXiao/RSVA11001-Adapter/README.md

 * Proprietary kernel modules for hardware encoding of video, etc. There are some files referencing an FPGA, so this is a very general purpose core.
 * Busybox userspace
 * More stuff I have not analyzed yet

+GPL Compliance
+---
+It should be possible to force them to release the source code, or at least force Newegg since it is an American company.
+It seems unlikely that [Huawei will cooperate](http://huaweihg612hacking.wordpress.com/2011/11/12/huawei-releases-source-code-for-hg612/).
+I have contacted Rosewill but have not received a reply.

 Hardware